GMLC-TDC/HELICS/README.md

 A [Users guide](https://helics.readthedocs.io/en/latest/user-guide/index.html) for getting started

+A [Tutorial](https://github.com/GMLC-TDC/pesgm-2019-helics-tutorial) was prepared for the IEEE PES General meeting in Atlanta.
+The example materials are available on Binder.

 ## Documentation

 Our [ReadTheDocs](https://helics.readthedocs.io/en/latest/index.html) site provides a set of documentation including a set of introductory [examples](https://helics.readthedocs.io/en/latest/introduction/index.html), a [developers guide](https://helics.readthedocs.io/en/latest/developer-guide/index.html), complete Doxygen generated [API documentation](https://helics.readthedocs.io/en/latest/doxygen/annotated.html), and more.
 A few more questions and answers are available on the [Wiki](https://github.com/GMLC-TDC/HELICS/wiki).

-Additionally, our initial requirements document can be found [here](docs/introduction/original_specification.md), which describes a number of our early design considerations.
+Additionally, our initial design requirements document can be found [here](docs/introduction/original_specification.md), which describes a number of our early design considerations and some directions that might be possible in the future.

 ### [CHANGELOG](CHANGELOG.md)
+For a history of changes to HELICS
 ### [ROADMAP](docs/ROADMAP.md)
+For a snapshot of some current plans for what is to come

+## Docker

+Some of the HELICS apps are available from [docker](https://cloud.docker.com/u/helics/repository/docker/helics/helics).
+This image does not include any libraries for linking just the executables.  `helics_broker`, `helics_app`, `helics_recorder`, `helics_player`, and `helics_broker_server`.
+Other images are expected to be available in the future.
+See [Docker](https://github.com/GMLC-TDC/HELICS/blob/master/docs/docker.md) for a few more details.

 ## Tools with HELICS support